 Welcome to the Graduate Program in Cellular and Molecular Biology (CMB) at the University of Wisconsin-Madison.
 Since 1961, CMB has been pioneering graduate education in the fields of cell biology and molecular biology.
 CMB provides the opportunity to work with over 180 faculty trainers, on a campus known for interdepartmental cooperation and collaboration.
 Currently there are over 100 students in the program, representing over 40 different departments.
 Coursework and research experience allow students to obtain a solid foundation in Cellular and Molecular Biology that is tailored to the professional objectives of each student.
 We encourage you to take personal lab tours through CMB labs, hear directly from students about their research, and virtually explore Madison and the UW-Madison campus through the videos on our YouTube channel.
 Program benefits include a competitive stipend, tuition coverage, comprehensive health benefits, and an excellent cost of living.
 The CMB Program only offers Fall semester admission.
 The application deadline is December 1.

-- Faculty trainers and students are arranged in twelve research Focus Groups based on common scientific interests and strengths of the program.
+- Faculty trainers and students are arranged in thirteen research Focus Groups based on common scientific interests and strengths of the program.
 This structure allows students to explore the breadth of research across campus while accessing the expertise of each individual trainer

 - Students are actively involved in the Program’s standing committees and all major activities including admissions, recruiting, orientation, and the fall retreat.
 CMB strives to offer a wide variety of additional activities and opportunities to support students well beyond coursework and annual requirements.